 So, what’s the actual difference?

-Insuring your house for its market value means that your insurance may reimburse you for the amount that someone would pay for your house if they were buying it from say, a real estate agency.
+Insuring your house for its market value would mean that your insurance may reimburse you for the amount that someone would pay for your house if they were buying it from say, a real estate agency.
 Insuring your house for its replacement cost means that your insurance can help you with the cost of everything that it takes to rebuild your house – demolition, materials, construction labor, etc. (Of course, read your policy carefully to find out what costs are covered.)

 Keep in mind that the market value and replacement cost for your home are different than the Actual Cost Value (ACV) or Replacement Cost Value (RCV) on your home insurance policy.
 These terms refer more so to the personal belongings inside of your home rather than the house’s structure.
 So, it’s important to have the right amount of coverage for your belongings in your home insurance policy as well.

 Why should I insure my house for its replacement cost value?